 - By ensuring the College is rigorous in delivering high quality education and training with the aim of gaining Ofsted at least Good status.
-This will benefit learners and also help to maximise College recruitment and income. - Remaining responsive to changing circumstances. - Ensuring the College is focused on those sectors that are a priority for employers which will continue to benefit from public funding. - Develop new Curriculum Strategy to reflect expectations and opportunities of Technical and Professional Education routes. - Establish RNN as primary Apprenticeship delivery partner for employers within catchment and wider SCR. - Continue to develop the Higher Education and Skills offer, focussed on Higher Apprenticeships and other employer related skills needs. - Funding is derived through a number of direct and indirect contractual arrangements. - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies. - Regular dialogue with the ESFA. - Working with colleagues within the SCR to ensure that the AEB funding is in line with current levels and developing opportunities to grow the adult education budget. - Endeavouring to identify compensatory income improvements and cost reductions to mitigate the net impact on the College.
+This will benefit learners and also help to maximise College recruitment and income. - Remaining responsive to changing circumstances. - Ensuring the College is focused on those sectors that are a priority for employers which will continue to benefit from public funding. - Continue to develop new Curriculum Strategy to reflect expectations and opportunities of Technical and Professional Education routes. - Establish RNN as primary Apprenticeship delivery partner for employers within catchment and wider SCR. - Continue to develop the Higher Education and Skills offer, focussed on Higher Apprenticeships and other employer related skills needs. - Funding is derived through a number of direct and indirect contractual arrangements. - Considerable focus and investment is placed on maintaining and managing key relationships with the various funding bodies.